mohammad-27/Rekall-Penetration-Test/README.md

 # Scope
 The penetration test scope, as defined by Rekall Corporation, included:

--Web Application – Testing for OWASP Top 10 vulnerabilities and web-based attack vectors.
+**Web Application** – Testing for OWASP Top 10 vulnerabilities and web-based attack vectors.

--Internal Network – Assessment of:
+**Internal Network** – Assessment of:
-  Linux Servers
+  * Linux Servers
-  Windows Workstations
+  * Windows Workstations
-  Active Directory Domain Controller
+  * Active Directory Domain Controller
 # Executive Summary
 The penetration test was conducted in **three phases**: